lblabr/d8w3css/README.txt

 region you don't use.
 Nothing will be printed in the back.
 16- Drupal8 W3CSS Theme uses the minumim html structure to show the content.
 Example, You will not see div > div > div > div > div.
+17- Drupal8 W3CSS Theme comes with the ability to create a custom page template according to content type's name.
+If you have two content types article and video you can have page--article.html.twig and page--video.html.twig 18- Drupal8 W3CSS Theme comes with the ability to create acustom page template for any view.
+Example if you have a view name "recent_video", then you can create a page template name page--recent-video.html.twig.
 ========================================================
 |=       DRUPAL8 W3CSS THEME CONFIGURATION            =|
 ========================================================